Add your promotional text...

 What does he mean by this line?

-Does he mean to say that it was a common perception in the English society at that time that a woman who has a lot of depth, who feels a range of emotions deeply and is internally very strong will not weep or cry to get her way with others and as such, if she cannot manipulate others, she could be considered weak.
+Does he mean to say that it was a common perception in the English society at that time that a woman who had a lot of depth, who was emotionally sensitive but not malicious in intent, one who could feel a range of emotions deeply and was internally very strong, will not weep or cry and use her tears to manipulate others and as such, if she cannot manipulate others, she could be considered weak.
+Because maybe people are expected to become shrewd and even conniving to thrive in society, and those who don't suffer because others try to take advantage of their nature.
+These "deep, strong" women, they don't try to use their emotions to manipulate others and hence are seen as weak?
 Conversely, Hardy's version of a "weak" woman is the one who cries easily and uses her tears as a weapon.
-In this way, since she tries to wields her tears as a power, she is strong.
+In this way, since she tries to wield her tears as a power, she is considered strong in society.

 Hardy also uses the term "gifts" for "tears".
-Via the protagonist, he asks the woman if she was not given these tears as gifts or did she just deny them.
+Via the protagonist, he asks the woman if she was not given these tears as gifts by God or a higher power, or if she just denied them.

-The protagonist in "Had You Wept" feels that owing to the woman being possibly a stoic, who does not shed a single tear, the "dark undying pain" remains in their relationship.
+The protagonist in Thomas Hardy's "Had You Wept" feels that, owing to the woman being possibly a stoic, who does not shed a single tear, the "dark undying pain" remains in their relationship.